japacible/milk-banking-dispatch/presentations/powerpoint_presentation.md

   * Stock photo

 ### Problem Space
-* Couriers at the milk bank have to drop whatever their doing for pickup once notified of a donor having extra breast milk (BM)
+* Couriers at the milk bank (MB) have to drop whatever their doing for pickup once notified of a donor having extra breast milk (BM)
 * Currently there is no organization for who gets dispatched for the pickup
 * Our hope is that this will make the couriers job easier during pickup

 ### Project Description
+* Our project organizes the dispatching of couriers who collect the BM
+* Donor mothers and courriers will use it for deliveries
+* Hospital will use it to gather information
-*
+* Design challenge...

 ### Related work
+* Idea comes from Decentralized Human Milk Banking with ODK Sensors by Rohit Chaudri and Gaetano Borriello among others
-* Dispatch! app
+* Dispatch! app for taxi drivers
+* Help from Nathan...
+* Interesting because...

 ### Findings so far
-* We have been working with PATH and people in South Africa
+* We have been working with Rohit, PATH and members of the Human Milk Banking Association of South Africa in Durban
-* There is also no organization for how donor mothers are recruited
+* There is no organization for how donor mothers are recruited
 * We need to know what data is collected at time of pick up

 ### Basic scenario